-Article 19 JURY DUTY
+ARTICLE 19 JURY DUTY

-- 19.1 Employees shall be authorized time-off with pay for Jury Duty after submitting appropriate evidence of the summons notice to the immediate Supervisor within a reasonable amount of time after receipt of the notice but no later than twenty-four (24) hours in advance of the Jury Duty date.
+- 19.1 Employees shall be authorized time-off with pay for Jury Duty after submitting appropriate evidence of the summons notice to the immediate Supervisor by the next business day after receipt of the notice and by the next business day after confirmation of required service.
 The employee shall be paid for scheduled Jury Duty falling within the employee's scheduled work hours.
 Employees working other than a normal day shift (8:00 a.m.
 5:00 p.m.) will have their schedule changed to the day shift, schedule permitting, provided he is selected to participate as a juror in a case extending more than one (1) scheduled workday. - 19.2 If an employee is released from Jury Duty four (4) hours or more before the end of the employee's scheduled shift or actual task for that workday, the employee shall report to his work site within one and one-half (11⁄2) hours after being released, or as an alternative call his supervisor, request and be granted Personal Leave for the balance of the shift. - 19.3 An employee who is not a plaintiff or defendant in a case, and is required to attend a civil or any other legal proceeding as a result of his employment with the City, shall be granted excused absence with pay and the payroll sheet marked J.P.
 (Judicial Proceedings).
 Employees shall use their own accrued Personal Leave time for subpoenas relating to personal, family matters or any off duty civil or criminal legal matters as a plaintiff, defendant or witness.